 Ashoka defines social entrepreneurship as “individuals with innovative solutions to society’s most pressing social problems.
 They are ambitious and persistent, tackling major social issues and offering new ideas for wide-scale change.
 Rather than leaving societal needs to the government or business sectors, social entrepreneurs find what is not working and solve the problem by changing the system, spreading the solution, and persuading entire societies to take new leaps.”
 So defined, social entrepreneurship is concerned with the entrepreneurs who undertake large-scale social innovation – which may or may not involve a social enterprise.
 See “What is a Social Entrepreneur” for a list of people who meet Ashoka’s definition.

-The Grameen Bank is a great example of a social enterprise which, led by social entrepreneur Muhammad
+The Grameen Bank is a great example of a social enterprise, led by social entrepreneur Muhammad

 Corporate Social Responsibility